thespacedoctor/soxspipe/docs/source/usage.md

         -s, --settings <pathToSettingsFile>    the settings file
         -V, --verbose                          more verbose output
         -x, --overwrite                        more verbose output
+        -w, --watch                            watch the workspace and reduce new raw data as it is added (similar to 'watch' mode but runs in the foreground)
         --poly=<ORDERS>                        polynomial degrees (overrides parameters found in setting file). oowwss = order_x,order_y,wavelength_x,wavelength_y,slit_x,slit_y e.g. 345435. od = order,dispersion-axis